 3. Early Warning Signs (First 24 Hours)

-• Vomiting (foam, food, or bile), sometimes shortly after eating.
+- Vomiting (food, foam, or bile), sometimes shortly after eating.

 4. Safe First Aid at Home

-1. Remove fatty food sources and secure trash; keep dogs’ bowls out of reach.
+- Remove the trigger.
+Put away all fatty food sources, lock the trash, and keep dog bowls out of reach.

 5. When to See a Vet (Don’t Wait)

-• Vomiting persists beyond 12–24 hours, or the cat can’t keep water down.
+- Vomiting continues past 12–24 hours, or your cat can’t keep water down.

 6. Diagnosis & Treatment at the Clinic

-• Nutrition support with small, frequent, low-fat meals once vomiting is controlled.
+- Nutrition support with small, frequent meals once vomiting is controlled.

 7. Recovery Diet & Home Care Plan